kubernetes-sigs/descheduler/README.md

 [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector)
 constraints are eventually removed from nodes.

-As both `nodeSelector` and `nodeAffinity` provide mechanisms for constraining pods to nods with specific labels, it is recommended to use both eviction strategies when scanning for pods to evict on a label change basis.
+As both `nodeSelector` and `nodeAffinity` provide mechanisms for constraining pods to nodes with specific labels, it is recommended to use both eviction strategies when scanning for pods to evict on a label change basis.

 The policy file should look like: